Version: 4

 For the purposes of our calculations, the year runs from 1 April to 31 March and consists of 52 weeks.
 A recipient cannot request that we take into account unspent monies from a previous financial year.

-ILF Scotland can consider making one-off payments to meet non-recurring costs e.g. PVG checks or health and safety training costs provided this is in line with the Employer Support Information Note.
+ILF Scotland can consider making one-off payments to meet non-recurring costs e.g. PVG checks or health and safety training costs in accordance with our Employer Support Information Note.

 If a recipient is admitted to temporary residential care / respite at a registered care home / hospital, ILF Scotland can continue to make payments for up to 28 days.
 In these circumstances, ILF Scotland recipients should minimise expense and rearrange or cancel support where possible.